Beginner Track • Topic 15

 Include the value of all options when determining the approval level.

-FAR 6.303-2 lays out exactly what a Justification and Approval must contain.
-There are 13 required elements.
+FAR 6.104-1 lays out exactly what a Justification and Approval must contain.
+There are 12 listed content elements.
 Your agency template may organize them differently, but every one of these must be addressed somewhere in the document.

 Element 1: Identification.
 Name the agency, the contracting activity, and label the document as a "Justification for Other Than Full and Open Competition."
 Sounds obvious, but reviewers need to know who wrote it and what it is.